-SNA BPM GFSM Proposal Resources Credits Revenue Inflow or Revenue Uses Debits Expense Outflow or Expenditure Changes in inventories Net transactions in Changes in inventories Inventories Acquisitions less disposals Net transactions in Acquisitions less disposals of valuables Valuables of valuables Acquisitions less disposals Net transactions in non- Acquisitions less disposals of non-produced assets produced assets of non-produced assets Acquisitions less disposals Net transactions in Contacts, Acquisitions less disposals of contracts, leases and leases, and licenses of contracts, leases and licenses licenses Purchases less sales of Net transactions in Goodwill Acquisitions less disposals goodwill and marketing and marketing assets of goodwill and marketing assets assets Statistical discrepancy Net errors and Statistical discrepancy Statistical discrepancy omissions
+SNA ВРМ GFSM Proposal Resources Credits Revenue Revenue Uses Debits Expense Expenditure Changes in inventories Net transactions in Changes in inventories Inventories Acquisitions less disposals Net transactions in Acquisitions less disposals of valuables Valuables of valuables Acquisitions less disposals Net transactions in Acquisitions less disposals of non-produced assets non-produced assets of non-produced assets Acquisitions less disposals Net transactions in Acquisitions less disposals of contracts, leases, and Contacts, leases, and of contracts, leases, and licenses licenses licenses Purchases less sales of Net transactions in Acquisitions less disposals goodwill and marketing Goodwill and marketing of goodwill and marketing assets assets assets Statistical discrepancy Net errors and Statistical discrepancy Statistical discrepancy omissions

-Table 3.
-Proposal for Further Alignment of Key Concepts in SNA, BPM, and GFSM
+Table 3: Proposal for Further Alignment of Key Concepts in SNA, BPM, and GFSM

-18. The terms "resources/uses" could be harmonized across BPM (credits/debits) and GFSM (revenue/expense), possibly by accepting inflow/outflow or revenue/expenditure for the current accounts of all three EASSs.
+18. The terms "resources/uses" could be harmonized across BPM (credits/debits) and GFSM (revenue/expense), possibly by accepting revenue/expenditure for the production, income, and expenditure accounts of all three EASSs.
 In the case of the capital account of balance of payments, where also credits/debits are used, an alignment with the SNA capital account could be fostered by using "changes in assets/changes in liabilities" instead.
 In addition, the terms "statistical discrepancy" (SNA, GFSM) and "net errors and omissions" (BPM) could be harmonized by the term "statistical discrepancy" in all three standards.